BrainPro: Towards Large-scale Brain State-aware EEG Representation Learning: Experiment

-Table \ref{tab:main} compares methods across six EEG benchmarks.
+\paragraph{BrainPro improves accuracy and generalization cross diverse BCI tasks.} Table \ref{tab:main} compares methods across six EEG benchmarks.
 EEGNet and Conformer perform reasonably on simpler datasets but degrade on complex multi-class tasks, particularly in Kappa and F1.
 BIOT and EEGPT exhibit weaker transferability with unstable results, while LaBraM and CBraMod improve performance by leveraging larger-scale pre-training.
 BrainPro consistently outperforms all baselines, delivering the highest balanced accuracy and robust gains across metrics.
 For example, BrainPro achieves 0.5937/0.5418/0.6023 (ACC-B/Kappa/F1-W) on FACED and 0.8083/0.8980/0.8512 (ACC-B/AUC-PR/AUROC) on Mental Arithmetic.
-These results confirm that BrainPro not only improves accuracy but also yields more reliable and generalizable representations, validating its effectiveness as a large model for EEG decoding.
+More results are in Appendix~\ref{app:more_results}.
+These results confirm that BrainPro not only improves accuracy but also generalizable representations, validating its effectiveness as a large model for EEG decoding.

-\section{Ablation Studies}
+\subsection{Ablation Studies}

-Table \ref{tab:ablation} presents ablation results on BCI-IV-2A and Mental Arithmetic.
-Removing masking, reconstruction, or decoupling degrades performance, demonstrating their critical role in robust representation learning.
-Interestingly, omitting reconstruction improves AUC-PR and AUROC on Mental Arithmetic but harms BCI-IV-2A, suggesting reconstruction mainly enhances generalizability in complex multi-class tasks.
-Random channel retrieval and removing pre-training also reduce performance, emphasizing the value of structured retrieval and pre-trained initialization.
-BrainPro achieves the strongest results, with 0.5674/0.4232/0.5653 (ACC-B/Kappa/F1-W) on BCI-IV-2A and 0.8083/0.8980/0.8512 (ACC-B/AUC-PR/AUROC) on Mental Arithmetic.
-These findings validate the complementary roles of masking, reconstruction, decoupling, and pre-training, and show that their integration is essential for maximizing BrainPro’s effectiveness across diverse EEG decoding tasks.